Mtetev/Delivered/README.md

 # Delivered
-> Delivered is a example food ordering app built with React and Sass
+> Delivered is an example food ordering app built with React and Sass.
+Demo: https://delivered-9bfcf.web.app/

 ## Table of contents
 * [Screenshots](#screenshots)